Skip to content

 Payback on a separate freezer from bulk buying savings minus running costs

-Calculate separate freezer payback from bulk buying savings net of electricity running costs.
-Enter freezer cost to see payback period and annual.
+Calculate separate freezer payback from bulk buying savings net of electricity running costs, with annual saving after the break-even point.

 What this tool does